abhidg/recycling/README.md

-This repository has posters I have made with information on recycling.
+This repository has posters made by me with information on recycling.